 Pre-amplifier display in dark shows changing sensitivity - Video Editor: Add this as an inset into 5.3.3

+Taken in one shot with 5.3.1.
 SCREEN: Screen capture video as the lock-in-amplifier input sensitivity is changed from 1.5 V to 0.5 V. Authors, please upload this screen capture to your project page.

 Requirements: Optimized settings of the scope such that rectangular signal is seen, target values must be known.